spacemeshos/go-spacecraft/README.md

 Spacecraft deploys spacemesh-watch ([https://github.com/spacemeshos/spacemesh-watch](https://github.com/spacemeshos/spacemesh-watch)) service which uses GRPC API of the managed miners to monitor them.
 And when some issue is detected it send alerts in slack.

+## Pyroscope

+Pyroscope is an continuous profiling platform.
+Spacecraft also deploys pyroscope for debugging performance related issues of miners.
+Pyroscope doesn't support horizontal scaling therefore we cannot collect data of all the miners so we only collect data of miner-10 and miner-20.

 ## Web Services

 Web services for a network is basically combination three things: dashboard, explorer and spacemesh public API.